Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Inadequacy of Existing Style Categorizations

-In this section, we illustrate the shortcomings of existing broad style categorizations that we discuss in the \textbf{Introduction} of our paper.
+In this section, we illustrate the shortcomings of existing broad style categorizations.
 We observe that they do not accurately classify artworks based on style.
 For example, in Table \ref{tab:munch_arts}, we present a few artworks of Edvard Munch that belong to different art movements and emphasize that these categorizations do not yield desired clusterings based on style.

 Existing categorization of artworks based on style, for example, done on the basis for \textit{art movements}, gives us a broad categorization.
 It builds upon the shared style characteristics within different artworks belonging to an art movement.
 We don't get much information about styles other than the common philosophy or the trend specific to an art movement.
 One can easily identify a lot of style-dissimilarity among artworks within the same art movement in terms of different style characteristics like colors, brush strokes, shadings, and visual entities.
 For instance, when we compare the paintings \textit{`The Scream'}(row1, col1) and \textit{`Night'}(row4, col1) from the same \textit{Expressionism} movement (Table \ref{tab:munch_arts}), we observe that the strokes in the former are quite curved and follow a different pattern in the latter artwork.
 Similarly, the color scheme in \textit{`The Scream'}(row1, col1) looks quite different than that's used in \textit{`The Girl and Death'}(row2, col1).
 One looks more vivid while the other tends to be monochromatic.
 If you observe the artworks (Table \ref{tab:munch_arts}), you can find that \textit{`Separation'} is classified as representing both \textit{Expressionism}(row3, col1) and \textit{Symbolism}(row4, col2).
 This implies overlaps among different categorizations.
 So, we emphasize that we cannot rely on the pre-existing style-based categorization of artworks and we should explore methods to identify and distinguish fine-granular styles in artworks.